HubertRyanOfficial/fazpay_test/README.md

 ## Firebase Configuration

-> Important: this project already has a firebase public config, so you can run withou problems in the first time.
+> Important: this project already has a firebase public config, so you can run without problems in the first time.

 1. **Create a Project in Firebase:**